Introduction

 As for Linux, it will never become the next macOS or Windows, nor should it aim to.
 There are distributions like Linux Mint that provide a user-friendly desktop experience for those who seek it.
 With various distributions catering to different needs, you can undoubtedly find one that suits you.

-Plus, you can customize Linux distros to the way you want it, whereas Mac doesn't give you that option.
-It's pretty annoying when you cannot even move the close, minimize and full-screen buttons to the right of the window because Apple can't figure out how to do this.
+Plus, you can customize Linux distros to the way you want them, whereas Mac doesn't give you that option.
+It's pretty annoying when you cannot even move the close, minimize, and full-screen buttons to the right of the window because Apple can't figure out how to do this.

-Thanks, God, you can move the doc from the bottom position to the left, if that's the type of thing you want, but most of the things you can't customize.
+Thanks, God, you can move the dock from the bottom position to the left, if that's the type of thing you want, but most of the things you can't customize without hacking into the macOS and disabling the protection layer.
+Which, in other words, means driving a car without a seatbelt.

 Privacy